Communication Studies Programs

 Inside-Out Prison Exchange

-Focuses on how language shapes our understanding of issues and topics related to incareration.
+Focuses on how language shapes our understanding of issues and topics related to incarceration.
 This course brings together equal numbers of UWO students and incarcerated students at a local correctional institution.
-Ten joint class sesions are held at the correctional institution.
+Ten joint class sessions are held at the correctional institution.
 The other three class sessions are held on campus for UWO students and at the correctional facility for incarcerated students.
 Prerequisites: By Instructor Consent Only.
 To be considered for a seat in this course, students must complete an interview with the instructor.